-(1) An OWF assistance group is defined as an assistance group in which all members are receiving benefits under Title IV-A of the Social Security Act of 1935 as amended.
+(1) An OWF assistance group is defined as an assistance group in which all members are receiving benefits under Title IV-A of the Social Security Act .
 The OWF rules that contain the penalties and sanctions that should be imposed for these assistance groups are set forth in rules 5101:1-3-14 and 5101:1-3-15 of the Administrative Code.

 (B) When should a county agency apply this rule?

 (1) This rule shall be applied when:

 (a) An individual is receiving OWF benefits at the time the sanction or disqualification was imposed; or

 (b) The sanction or disqualification is imposed at the time of application for continued OWF benefits if there is no break in participation.